-- Enter provider name, ship to address and telephone number. - Enter your Medicaid provider number.
-If you do not have a Medicaid provider number, enter you license number/state that issued the license. - Enter the locator code (see Billing Guidelines of the Manual) for your ship to address, if available.
+Enter provider name, ship to address and telephone number.

+- Enter your Medicaid provider number.
+If you do not have a Medicaid provider number, enter you license number/state that issued the license. - > Enter the locator code for your ship to address, if available.